 - We have provided leadership in addressing the impact of conscience-based refusal of care on patients, providers and health systems.
 We have published a GDC authored White Paper that examines prevalence, health consequences and policy landscape along with commentaries from several leaders from key institutions.
-Our Action Centers have pioneered research aimed at establishing the prevalence of conscience-based refusal as a necessary step towards developing policy responses.
+Our Partner Organizations have pioneered research aimed at establishing the prevalence of conscience-based refusal as a necessary step towards developing policy responses.
 We currently have a major prevalence study underway in northern Ghana.

 Strategic Plan 2016 – 2020:

 In the coming five years, GDC’s aim will be twofold: to sustain its past achievements and continue and strengthen existing programming, while fulfilling its potential of becoming a truly global movement.

 Four strategic initiatives will shape our work in the coming years: training, advocacy, network-building, and management and support.
 In summary, GDC will:

 - equip physicians with the skills and tools to become reproductive health and rights advocates through training

 - support and guide these trained physicians as they bring a medical and evidence-based voice to advocacy work around local, national, regional, and international public policy issues

 - connect individual physicians through our membership network and facilitate the sharing of experiences, strategies, promising practices, lessons learned, and support and camaraderie

 - provide this dynamic global network of physicians managerial support, resources, and practical tools, in order to achieve GDC’s full potential